OTC & OT-SC

 Please note that certification of Orthopaedic Technologists (OTC) is handled exclusively by the National Board for Certification of Orthopaedic Technologists (NBCOT).
 The NBCOT is a separate entity from the National Association of Orthopaedic Technologists (NAOT), which focuses on continued professional development and education of OTCs.
-Any questions and inquiries about existing policies, rules, regulations, verification and deadlines relating to certification or recertification should be addressed to Melanie Ziel, the NBCOT's Executive Director, using the contact information listed below.
+Any questions and inquiries about existing policies, rules, regulations, verification and deadlines relating to certification or recertification should be addressed to the NBCOT, using the contact information listed below.

 Main Contact Information